Ansh-Sarkar/Ansh-Sarkar/README.md

 Please do provide me some time to get back to you.
 In most cases I respond within 24-48 hrs .
 You can also contact me via LinkedIn.
 To connect , click on the LinkedIn tab in the header section of this Readme . . .

-:copyright: ReadMe Designed by Ansh Sarkar a.k.a SeraphimCoder
+:copyright: ReadMe Designed by Ansh Sarkar</a> :sunglasses: (The Boulder 🪨)

 ##
 Note : Although Responsive , this ReadMe is best viewed at 1280 x 720 resolution